lkallioniemi/wp-testing/README.md

 **Note**: If you run into performance issues or you're setting up a site that requires more processing power, you can upgrade  cleardb from `ignite` to  `drift` so long as you remember that this will start costing **$50 / month**.

+Set Papertrail to ignore status=200 requests so that it doesn't fill up.
+This is in [Heroku Dashboard](https://dashboard.heroku.com/) -> APP -> Resources -> Papertrail -> "Filter Unnecessary Logs".

 ### <a name="create-staging-app"></a>Create a new heroku app (staging)

 ```sh